sardarwaqasahmed/Ticketing-System-Microservices-On-Docker/order-service/README.md

 - On APIs startup, H2 DB will execute *data.sql* scripts for initial data insertion.

-- Default User is inserted as speedhome / speedhome which will be used in Login Service.
+- Default Orders are created with minimal data.

 - For running as mvn project user following command